Home News Broadband ISP Grain Expanding UK Full Fibre Network in Loughborough

 Competing with Established Players

-Loughborough is already served by several broadband providers, including Openreach, virgin Media, and CityFibre.
+Loughborough is already served by several broadband providers, including Openreach, Virgin Media, and CityFibre.
 However, Grain believes there is still room for competition.

 “Our focus is on areas with less overbuild and offering competitive pricing,” explained Robinson.
 “We’re confident Loughborough residents will appreciate having another option for their broadband needs.”